FlorianStuettgen/EvoSec-Lab/test.md

 ## What is this?

-**EvoSec-Lab** is an isolated environment for the design & testing of network topologies, security measures, and Project Controls.
+**EvoSec-Lab** is an isolated environment for the design & testing of network topologies, security measures, and Project Controls workflows.

 I made this to showcase how enterprise-grade equipment, complex topologies, and robust workflows can be orchestrated and automated.